komal769/ETHADV/README.md

-# Auction DApp
+# Dynamic Reward System DApp

-**Auction DApp** is a decentralized application (DApp) built using Ethereum blockchain technology.
-It allows users to bid on items through a smart contract deployed on the Ethereum network.
+**Dynamic Reward System DApp** is a decentralized application (DApp) built on the Ethereum blockchain.
+It allows users to manage and view rewards dynamically through smart contracts deployed on the Ethereum network.

 ## Features

-- **Auction Item**: Users can view the item up for auction.
+- **View Current Block Number**: Users can see the current block number on the Ethereum network.
-- **Place Bids**: Users can place bids on the auction item.
+- **Fetch Contract Data**: Users can retrieve various rewards data from the smart contract.
-- **View Current Bid**: Users can see the highest bid placed on the item.
+- **User Data**: The DApp allows querying of user-specific information related to rewards.

 ## Technologies Used

 - **Solidity**: Smart contract programming language.
-- **Hardhat**: Ethereum development environment.
+- **Hardhat**: Ethereum development environment for deploying and testing smart contracts.
-- **React**: Frontend JavaScript library.
+- **React**: Frontend JavaScript library for building the user interface.
-- **MetaMask**: Ethereum wallet integration.
+- **MetaMask**: Ethereum wallet integration for managing user accounts.
-- **Ethers.js**: Ethereum JavaScript library for interaction with smart contracts.
+- **Ethers.js**: JavaScript library for interacting with the Ethereum blockchain.
-- **Redux**: State management for React.
+- **Redux**: State management for React applications.

 ## Setup